IBM-Bluemix-Docs/third-party/service-rmc-define.md

 {:download: .download}
 {:external: target="_blank" .external}

-# Step 2.
-Defining your offering in the resource management console
+# Defining your offering in the resource management console
 {: #step2-define}

 The resource management console is a tool that helps guide you through delivering your third-party offering into the {{site.data.keyword.Bluemix_notm}} catalog.